UK PM Johnson indicates more visas to Indians in return for free trade deal

 "We are short to the tune of hundreds of thousands of people in our economy and we need to have a progressive approach and we will,” he added.

 Johnson arrived in Ahmedabad city in western Gujarat state on Thursday, kick-starting his two-day visit to India.
-His visit comes in the backdrop of the Russia-Ukraine war and the situation in the Indo-Pacific.
+His visit comes in the backdrop of domestic political turmoil over the 'Partygate' scandal, Russia-Ukraine war and the situation in the Indo-Pacific.

 According to reports, the British prime minister is expected to announce a raft of commercial agreements.